Tools

 metapredict is our high-performance, deep-learning-based disorder predictor.
 Metapredict provides both a Python API and a command-line tool for interacting with FASTA files or directly downloading sequences from the UniProt database.
 In addition, we provide a web server for individual sequences that can be accessed at http://metapredict.net/, and a Google colab notebook for multiple sequences.

-Metapredict was developed by graduate students Ryan Emenecker and Dan Griffith.
+Metapredict was developed by graduate Jeff Lotthammer and postdoctoral fellow Ryan Emenecker with help from former graduate student Dan Griffith.

 Supporting data: GitHub supporting data repository